BuckWoody/PresentationsAndBlogs/SQLtoPostgres/05_-_Administration_and_Security.md

     VALID UNTIL '2025-12-31';    -- No SQL Server equivalent for logins; use for accounts

 -- PostgreSQL Step 2: Grant connection to the database:
-GRANT CONNECT ON DATABASE adventureworks TO app_user;
+GRANT CONNECT ON DATABASE pubs TO app_user;

 -- PostgreSQL Step 3: Grant schema usage (required before table-level grants):
-GRANT USAGE ON SCHEMA sales TO app_user;
-GRANT USAGE ON SCHEMA person TO app_user;
+GRANT USAGE ON SCHEMA public TO app_user;

 -- PostgreSQL Step 4: Grant object-level permissions:
-GRANT SELECT ON ALL TABLES IN SCHEMA sales   TO app_user;
-GRANT SELECT ON ALL TABLES IN SCHEMA person  TO app_user;
+GRANT SELECT ON ALL TABLES IN SCHEMA public TO app_user;

 -- Grant future tables too (SQL Server has no equivalent — you must re-grant):
-ALTER DEFAULT PRIVILEGES IN SCHEMA sales
+ALTER DEFAULT PRIVILEGES IN SCHEMA public
     GRANT SELECT ON TABLES TO app_user;

 -- PostgreSQL Step 5: Grant execute on functions:
-GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA sales TO app_user;
+GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA public TO app_user;
 ```

 **Role groups (equivalent to SQL Server database roles):**